RTEMS/rtems-docs/posix-compliance/standards.rst

 from the C99 version but adds many methods.
 A large portion of these methods are optional and not commonly implemented.

+Similarly, the C17 Programming Language standard defines an updated versoin of the Standard C Library.

 The Open Group FACE Consortium (https://www.opengroup.org/face) has defined four POSIX profiles targetting the avionics application domain.
 The FACE Technical Standard has been through multiple revisions and the POSIX API profiles are identical in Editions 1.0, 2.0, 2.1, and 2.1.1.
-In these editions, the profiles are as follows:
+In these editions, the profiles and the approximate number of APIs in each are as follows:

-* Security - 163 APIs, single process, no FILE *
+* Security - ~165 APIs, single process, no FILE *

-* Safety Basic - 246 APIs, single process, some FILE *
+* Safety Basic - ~250 APIs, single process, some FILE *

-* Safety Extended - 335 APIs, multi-process, more FILE *
+* Safety Extended - ~335 APIs, multi-process, more FILE *

-* General Purpose - 812 APIs, multi-process, much more
+* General Purpose - ~825 APIs, multi-process, much more

 FACE Technical Standard, Edition 3.0 adds the requirement for an operating system to support ``clock_nanosleep()`` in all profiles and